faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

       ML for matching and collaborated on UX and delivery.

 ---
-## About Me ==[OPEN TO PhD POSITIONS (Fall 2026)]==.
+## About Me

-I’m an undergraduate researcher focused on explainable AI (XAI) for medical imaging, computer vision, and vision–language models.
+{{% callout note %}}
+**Open to PhD positions (Fall 2026)**
+{{% /callout %}}

-At SUNY Buffalo (remote), I’m leading a project on reinforcement-guided, visually grounded counterfactual explanations for MRI to reduce shortcut learning and provide localized reasoning traces.
-I’ve also contributed to HOI detection (V-COCO, HICO-DET).
-In Spring–Summer 2025, I interned with CMU’s Xu Lab, running experiments for CryoET volume alignment and classification (submitted to NeurIPS 2025).
-Earlier at DHIET, I co/developed metaheuristics such as Ocotillo Optimization (OcOA) and iHowOA, with applications in bone marrow cytology and smart agriculture.
+At SUNY Buffalo, I’m leading a project on reinforcement-guided, visually grounded reasoning counterfactual explanations for MRI.
+I’ve also contributed to human–object interaction (HOI) detection (V-COCO, HICO-DET).
+In Spring–Summer 2025, I interned with CMU’s Xu Lab, contributed to a project on CryoET volume alignment and classification (submitted to NeurIPS 2025).
+I’m a Research Lead & Think Tank Member with the Zewail City Computing Society (ZCCS).
+At DHIET, I led projects in metaheuristic optimization and applied machine learning, co-developing methods such as Ocotillo Optimization (OcOA) and iHowOA.

-I’m excited to collaborate on problems at the intersection of interpretability, vision, and multimodal learning—especially where methods can be clinically meaningful and robust.
+I’m excited to collaborate on exciting problems.
 If our interests align, I’d love to connect about PhD opportunities for Fall 2026.